ElBookyes/ElBookyes/README.md

 - 🌱 I’m currently learning Angular and chartJS
 - 💬 I'm also interested in the business side of web development
 - 📫 How to reach me: Gmail: dtuparov94@gmail.com / LinkedIn: linkedin.com/in/yordan-tuparov-b529382ba
-- ⚡ I'm a calisthenics enjoyer and I play games such as chess, Counter-Strike, Plate Up, and recently Lethal Company
+- ⚡ I'm a calisthenics enjoyer and I play games such as Chess, Counter-Strike, Plate Up, and recently Lethal Company